bevansm/PLGSPL/README.md

   - The student answer below the above "correctness indicator", so we can actually grade!
 - A file upload question should be preceeded by a page just with the question title/context for the grader.
 The remaining pages should be appended after that.

+### The "Correctness Box"

+To take advantage of gradescope's autogrouping AI, we append a "correctness box" onto different questions.

+<QUID> refers to the question variant.

+- A green box with the phrase "CORRECT <QUID>" corresponds to a correct answer.
+- A light blue box with the phrase "NO ANSWER <QUID>" corresponds to no given answer.
+- A yellow box with with the phrase "PARTIAL <QUID>" corresponds to a partial credit answer.
+- A red box with the phrase "INCORRECT <QUID>" corresponds to an incorrect answer.
+  We intend for this box to be used as the question matching anchor.

 ## PDF Generation Workflow

 1. parse `infoAssesement.json`